 - Set your preferred currency

-- Set up ecommerce tracking
+- Set up e-commerce tracking (if relevant)

 - Filter out bots and spiders